 "I need to do more."

 After participating in the Institute for Musicianship and Public Service at Community Music Works in Rhode Island in the 2015, she met like-minded musicians who wanted to intersect their art with helping their community.
 She found her people.
 Amanda decided to start a commission project, the Forward Music Project, that was deeply rooted in social justice and women’s rights and commissioned seven composers to write solo pieces that touched on their own personal story or an issue that affects women and girls.
 The pieces she received range from sexual violence to empowerment, and she performed many of these works for the Dream Unfinished, the activist orchestra’s chamber music series.

 She premiered the entire project on March 1, 2017 at National Sawdust with projection design by S. Katy Tucker.
-This premiere kicked off National Sawdust's "Spring Revolution" series.
-She is now Artist-In-Residence at National Sawdust and will premiere five new commissions for FMP 2.0 on March 20, 2019.
+This performance kicked off National Sawdust's "Spring Revolution" series.
+As Artist-In-Residence at National Sawdust, Amanda premiered five new commissions for FMP 2.0 on March 20, 2019.
 Forward Music Project joined the touring roster of National Sawdust Projects and this season will be presented by The Kennedy Center in DC, The Wallis in Los Angeles, OK Electric in Tulsa, and Classical:Next in Rotterdam.

 And while questions remained for Amanda, about her ability to influence, about her skills as a soloist, and particularly about her aggressive push to have her voice heard on any number of social and political issues, she continued doing what she always had.
 Jump first.
 Swim later.